4 Things You Didn’t Know About Trading Gold and Silver

 Precious metals are considered to be quite rare and have a high economic value.
 This is normally due to factors including limited amounts of the metal and its role in industrial processes.
 For traders, the most popular metals are Gold, Silver and Platinum.

-Precious metals have played a huge part in global economies throughout history.
 They have been used as a form of currency at one point and also in the case of the Gold Standard, currencies were also backed by precious metals.

 Now, precious metals are not only used in jewellery and electronics.
 They are an attractive financial asset for traders as a way of diversifying their portfolios.
 In particular, Gold is seen as a safe-haven asset and is often used as a hedge against inflation.